Warcord/WarCord-2.0/README.md

 # WarCord

-This is a package to simplify use of Wargaming API on Discord.
+This is a package to simplify use of Wargaming API.

 [![NPM](https://nodei.co/npm/warcord.png)](https://nodei.co/npm/warcord/)